 A significant body of analysis doesn’t exist to support or name the dangers of eating it.
-However, there is a study that initiates those who picked their nose were more likely to transfer the bacteria Staphylococcus aureus than those who didn’t like their noses.
+However, a study that initiates those who picked their nose was more likely to transfer the bacteria Staphylococcus aureus than those who didn’t like their noses.

 How to Remove Deep Boogers From a Newborn or Young Child